Olin G. Lathrop

 (firstname.lastname@example.org no longer valid)

-reading a copy, please check there for the official
+If you are reading a copy, please check there for the official version.

-Electrical engineer with 30+ years of experience.
-Good background
+Electrical engineer with 40 years of experience.
+Strong

-in other areas, like firmware, software, physics, and math.
+background in other areas, like firmware, software, physics, and

-Experience leading engineering teams at the technical level through all
+math.
+Experience leading engineering teams through all development

 architecture, coordinates engineering efforts across disciplines, and

 leads and grows junior engineers.

 - Looking at big picture needed for system architecture and